MotorDynamicsLab/LDOVoronSW/STLs/README.md

 ## Heatbed Terminal Cover
 An alternative to the standard heatbed cover, this cover allows for bed wires to extend out backwards as well as sideways.

+## LED PCB Mount
+This part is used to mount the LED splitter PCB to the side panel.
+Use VHB tape at the back.